JokusPokus/Nim_AI/README.md

 ```

 ## Architecture Overview

+The main file that controls routing is `application.py`.

 Some views are rendered server-side using HTML templates and sent to the client.
 However, for the game playing part, a dynamic AJAX infrastructure is used to manipulate the UI client-side based on the AI moves.